TinoMuzambi/TweetStreams/README.md

 # Live Tweet Streams

-Using the Twitter API to produce a live stream of tweet that match a given query.
+Using the Twitter API to produce a live stream of tweets that match a given query.

 ## Back-end